xqetsia/omscs-radar/README.md

 A Chrome extension that overlays community ratings, difficulty, and workload directly on the [Georgia Tech OMSCS course catalog](https://omscs.gatech.edu/current-courses) — pulling data from [OMSHub](https://www.omshub.org) and [OMSCentral](https://www.omscentral.com).

 > **Status:** Work in progress.
-Built by an incoming OMSCS student to learn the program's courses better — and to give back something useful to the community.
+Built by an incoming OMSCS student to plan their courses better and to give back something useful to the community.

 ## Why this exists

 The official OMSCS catalog page lists ~60 courses but tells you nothing about what they're actually like.
-The community has built excellent review sites — but to use them you have to leave the catalog, search each course, and context-switch constantly. omscs-radar surfaces aggregate ratings right next to each course on the official catalog, so you can scan the list and decide what to dig into.
+The community has built excellent review sites.
+A painpoint emerges because in order to use the review sites you have to leave the catalog, search each course, and context-switch constantly. omscs-radar surfaces aggregate ratings right next to each course on the official catalog, so you can scan the list and decide what to dig into.

 ## Architecture